What LPWS Is

 LPWS is still in development.

-It is not presented as a finished doctrine or closed system.
-It is being built step by step, with attention to language, internal consistency, and practical grounding.
+It is being built step by step, with attention to language, internal consistency and practical grounding.

 Its purpose is not to overwhelm reality with theory.

-Its purpose is to shape a structure that remains understandable, usable, and true to what it claims to serve.
+Its purpose is to shape a structure that remains understandable, usable and true to what it claims to serve.

 For that reason, LPWS grows carefully.

-In essence
+In Essence

 LPWS is: